Enhance Your Pizza Vocabulary: Learn The 10 Different Types of Pizza

 Pizza is just one of those things that anyone with a real hunger for unadulterated deliciousness will eat (even though it's not particularly healthy) because, well, it's probably the greatest food invention ever.

 Pizza is also one of those types of food, though, that foodies all over the globe like to argue and bicker about.
 Who invented the pizza?
 From which country did the pizza come from?
 Who makes the best pizza?
 It eventually all comes down to what style of pizza you prefer, and that's why you're here today - to learn about the different types of pizza so that when you go to Uno's Chicago Grill for the first time you don't order a deep dish pizza and become completely startled when an inches thick pie is placed in front of you.
+So enhace your pizza vocabulary: learn the 10 different types of pizza.

 1. Marinara: The Marinara pizza is only made for traditional Italian folk or for those with relatively bland taste.
 It is the original family member of the Neapolitan pizza clan, called the "Marinara" because there's no cheese - there's only tomato, oregano, garlic and extra virgin olive oil.
 Suit yourselves, cheese haters.